-A professional registered nurse provides skilled nursing services to medically fragile students with complex health care needs within a school setting as prescribed by the student's IEP.
-Services for students are purchased on a FTE basis not to exceed .6 FTE, to serve district students.
+A professional registered nurse provides skilled nursing services to medically fragile students with complex healthcare needs within a school setting as prescribed by the student's IEP.
+Services for students are purchased on an FTE basis, not to exceed .6 FTE, to serve district students.

-Contact:

 Julie Landy

-Director of Exceptional Education
+Director of Exceptional and Alternative Education

-963-4315
+315.963.4315

 jlandy@CiTiboces.org